Natural Resources

 Hydrological functions

 Long-term research on mixed hardwood forests in this region indicates that there is little long-term effect of clearcutting and other logging practices on hydrologic and water quality sustainability, especially at smaller scales (Swank et al., 2001).
 Harvesting increases annual water yield typically only during the first 4 to 5 years after cutting.
-However, harvesting practices vary and have an impact on the severity of impact to hydrologic function.
+However, harvesting practices vary and affect the severity of impact to hydrologic function.
 For example, clear-cut size, logging techniques, and the density and condition of logging roads can all create more surface soil disturbance which results in more runoff.
-Following best management practices (BMPs) is a good way to avoid the negative impacts of logging to soil and water resources both in the short and long term.
+Following best management practices is a good way to avoid the negative impacts of logging to soil and water resources both in the short and long term.

 Recreational uses